-Also, should you clean your cymbals, or just leave them with the darkness.
+Also, should you clean your cymbals, or just leave them in the darkness.
 Dirt, finger oil, and grime can settle in the grooves of lathed cymbals and affect their overall performance.

 As an engineer, there are several ways of approaching cymbals.
 Some will buy cymbals that they trust well for recording or alter their microphone techniques.
 It all comes down to one’s experience, which also means working an experienced drummer is essential.

 Frequently asked questions

 Cymbals are made from copper-based alloys.
 The cheapest one comes from brass, which not the strongest and sounds brighter.
 Higher-end cymbals are crafted from B20 metal alloy, which gives them great strength and durability.
 Mid-range cymbals come from B8 and B10 alloys.

 Cymbals are percussion instruments used as part of a drum set.
 Different types of cymbals are used for different sound effects.
 For instance, crash cymbals offer an “accent effect.”